vinhboy/intuit_ids_aggcat/README.markdown

 intuit_ids_aggcat - A wrapper for Intuit's Aggregation & Categorization Data Services
 ==================================================================
 **Important Note: This gem is still under active development.
-Some features provided by Intuit may missing or imcomplete.
+Some features provided by Intuit may be missing or imcomplete in this gem.
 It is released under the Apache 2.0 license "as-is" without warranty.**

 Configuration
 -----------------